 The people of the Ninth World are locked in a medieval-like state, a world of struggle and danger and often suffering in the shadow of the prior worlds’ wonders.
 Numenera Destiny allows you to build adventures and campaigns in which players don’t just explore the wonders of the past—they utilize them to help lift the Ninth World out of darkness.

 You can make the world a better place.
 Help a community defend itself from abhumans or the iron wind.
 Create centers of learning or trade.
 Innovate, build, and protect.
 Manage an entire community and help it prosper and grow—or simply create a cool base or vehicle for your adventuring group.
 Numenera Destiny will allow you to take what you discover and make your mark on history as someone who elevated the Ninth World into the future.

 Adventuring—exploring the weird and wondrous remnants of the prior worlds—remains, of course, at the core of Numenera play.
 Numenera Destiny will give you new things to do with your discoveries, along with entirely new and epic ways to structure your campaigns.
 You’ll discover materials, power sources, and treasures that you can utilize in an entirely new, robust crafting and building system.

-This is awesome and it gets to the heart of many of my difficulties with the first book.
+This is awesome and it gets to the heart of my many difficulties with the first book.
 The lack of context remains an issue, but knowing what I know now, I think I could work around it.
-Just having the ability to create new things would help with that; if I have rules for creating new things, then I suspect I could also use them to describe the old things more consistently.
+Just having the ability to create new things would help with that.
+If I have rules for creating new things, then I suspect I could also use them to describe the old things more consistently.